makusets/esphome-toshiba-ab-debugger/README.md

 Requires reader & writer circuit to interface with the AB line, connected to the remote AB ports.
 The circuit board was designed in easyEDA and all necessary files are included here.

+Most of the work is based on previous work from @muxa: https://github.com/muxa/esphome-tcc-link and the hard bits of decoding and initial board design by @issalig https://github.com/issalig/toshiba_air_cond

 ## To install, add or modify these sections in your esphome device yaml file

 ```yaml